 |Standard period of study||4 semesters|

-|Language of instruction||English|
+|Languages of instruction||English|

 |English language requirements||CEFR: C1|

-|Application deadline||Winter semester: 15 July|
+|Application deadline||Winter semester: 15 May|

 |Semester fee||See current fee structure|